Ennistymon: Bus

 Two Bus Éireann routes, 333 and 350, serve the town.
 Route 350 links Ennistymon to Ennis, Lahinch, Cliffs of Moher, Doolin (where it is possible to connect with a ferry to the Aran Islands), Lisdoonvarna and Galway.
 There are a number of journeys each way daily.
 Onward rail and bus connections are available at Ennis and Galway.
-Route 333 links the town to Kilfenora, Corofin, Miltown Malbay and Doonbeg.
+Route 333 links the town to Kilfenora, Corofin, Milltown Malbay and Doonbeg.
+There are also Local Link routes 331/C23 and C5 serving some local places.

 Rail

 The West Clare Railway formerly passed through the town, connecting it to Ennis and the West Clare coastal towns and villages.
 Ennistymon railway station opened on 2 July 1887.
 The railway closed on 1 February 1961.
+The closest station today is Ennis.

+Roads

+The principal thoroughfare through Ennistymon is New Road (part of the N85) and Main Street (part of the N67).
+The N67 runs from Galway city to Tarbert, County Kerry, and the N85 runs to Ennis.

 Features

 Notable places

 Teach Ceoil Saint Andrews is a Gothic revival Church of Ireland from the 1830s which was converted to a hall and cultural centre in 1989.

 The Falls Hotel, formerly Ennistymon House, is a Georgian house built on the site of an earlier castle.
 It takes its name from the nearby waterfalls (falls or cascades).

 The ruins of Glen Castle are located near the road to Ennis.
 Also in ruins is the nearby Protestant church and graveyard, built by the Archdeacon of Kilfenora James Kenny (appointed in 1775).
 This nave-and-chancel church was built in 1778 and fell into disuse after the new Church of Ireland was constructed in the 1830s.
 It features a single Gothic door, three windows on the north and one on the east side.